sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

   The following additional requirements exist for the use of the "role" item:

-  - An entity item MUST be provided with the role of "tag-creator" for every CoSWID tag.
+  - An entity item MUST be provided that has the role of "tag-creator", for every CoSWID tag.
 This indicates the organization that created the CoSWID tag.
   - An entity item SHOULD be provided with the role of "software-creator" for every CoSWID tag, if this information is known to the tag creator.
 This indicates the organization that created the referenced software component.

 - thumbprint (index 34): The value of the thumbprint item provides a hash (i.e. the thumbprint) of the signing entity's public key certificate.
 This provides an indicator of which entity signed the CoSWID tag, which will typically be the tag creator.
 See {{model-hash-entry}} for more details on the use of the hash-entry data structure.